 As a new parent, this blog post should help provide a lot of insights into parenting for first-time parents like you.

-Even though we are still novice parents, (our oldest is almost 4 and youngest almost 2), we learned a lot of wonderful parenting lessons through trial and error in our first year of parenting.
+Even though our kids are still young, we’ve learned a lot of wonderful parenting lessons through trial and error in our first few years of parenting.

 And we want to share them with you today.

-Our advice to new parents and their marriage.
+Our advice to new parents for their marriage.

-Some of these arguments could even lead to a breakdown in communication with your spouse.
+Many of these arguments are most likely going to come from a breakdown in communication with your spouse.

 Below is a list of our best advice for new parents on how to survive the first year of parenthood, without letting parenthood have a negative impact on your marriage.

-1) Let’s not forget, it is common sexual intimacy drops during this period.
+1) Sex.
+Let’s not forget, it is common sexual intimacy drops during this period.

 This drop is one of the reasons why it is so important to make the effort to stay connected with your spouse.

-In our case one way was daily chores that my husband did because of physical restrictions after my surgery.
+In our case, Marcus took over the daily chores because of physical restrictions after Ash’s emergency surgery.

 5) Communicate!
 Don’t stop now just because you may be a walking zombie!